 Making a really good red enchilada sauce is an extremely rewarding and messy procedure.
-Seeing that I order enchiladas at least once a week, I couldn’t go on any longer without paying tribute to this amazing comfort food.
+Because that I order enchiladas at least once a week, I couldn’t go on any longer without paying tribute to this amazing Mexican comfort food.

 When you want enchiladas you typically want them immediately and nothing about making enchilada sauce is quick and easy.
 Therefore it helps to treat the sauce-making as a separate event.
 Just make it ahead of time and store it in the fridge.
 The basic steps are quite simple … soak the chilis, roast your vegetables, throw them into a blender or food processor, strain the hell out of it, then add your stock and seasoning and simmer it a little to thicken up.